bic-berkeley/psych-214-fall-2016/_sources/methods_vs_functions.txt

 #############################
-Methods vs functions in numpy
+Methods vs functions in NumPy
 #############################

-Many things are implemented in numpy as both *functions* and *methods*.
+Many things are implemented in NumPy as both *functions* and *methods*.
 For example, there is a ``np.sum`` function, that adds up all the elements:

 .. nbplot::